 All staff supporting a trip/residential visit will be made aware of pupil’s healthcare needs, with consideration for the Data Protection Act 1998 and respecting a pupil’s right to privacy.
 They will receive the required information to ensure staff are able to provide an equal experience for the pupil.
 This information may include health and safety issues, what to do in an emergency and any other additional support, including medication and required equipment.

-During a trip/visit, any medication which may be needed by a pupil will be carried by the member of staff with the relevant training or by the pupil if they are competent to self-administer.
+During a trip/visit, any medication which may be needed by a pupil will be carried by the member of staff with the relevant training, or by the pupil if they are competent to self-administer.

 Pupils who may require their medication will be in a group which includes the trained member of staff carrying the medication where possible.